 Yes.
-Removing the buccal fat removal surgery is a short procedure done under local anesthesia thru an in-mouth incision.
-It is relatively painless and people can go to work the next day
+Buccal fat removal surgery is a short procedure done under local anesthesia thru an in-mouth incision.
+It is relatively painless and patients can go to work the next day.

 The surgery begins intraorally with numbing with a small needle right above the lower second molar.
 Then a quarter-inch incision is made through which the fat is expressed and removed.
 The incision is sutured with a resorbable suture.